ohincu/ds-cv-screening/README.md

 If one wants to apply more fancy screening, there are available tools on the market, such as SkillPool.
 It would probably not pay off to build a tool yourself as the costs for development might outweigh the benefit, especially knowing that it's not a recurring problem.

+However, one has to be careful with any AI tool on the market, as it is not clear how they are built.
+There is one key question one has to ask oneself: **Is the tool calibrated for gender, racial, ethnical, religion or age bias?** For example, check this [article](hhttps://www.imd.org/research-knowledge/digital/articles/amazons-sexist-hiring-algorithm-could-still-be-better-than-a-human/) on how Amazon had developed a hiring algorithm that was gender-biased.